-ARTICLE 28 TERM
+ARTICLE 29 TERM

-Section 28.1 This Agreement shall be effective April 1, 2018, unless otherwise provided for herein, and shall remain in full force and effect through 11:59 p.m., March 31, 2021.
+Section 29.1 This Agreement shall be effective April 1, 2021, unless otherwise provided for herein, and shall remain in full force and effect through 11:59 p.m., March 31, 2024.

-Section 28.2 If either party desires to modify or amend this Agreement, it shall give written notice of such intent no earlier than ninety (90) calendar days prior to the expiration date nor no later than sixty (60) calendar days prior to the expiration date.
+Section 29.2 If either party desires to modify or amend this Agreement, it shall give written notice of such intent no earlier than ninety (90) calendar days prior to the expiration date nor no later than sixty (60) calendar days prior to the expiration date.

-Section 28.3 The parties acknowledge that during the negotiations which resulted in this Agreement, each had the unlimited right to make demands and proposals on any subject matter not removed by law from the area of collective bargaining, and that the entire understandings and agreement arrived at by the parties after the exercise of that right and opportunity are set forth in this Agreement.
-The provisions of this
+Section 29.3 The parties acknowledge that during the negotiations which resulted in this Agreement, each had the unlimited right to make demands and proposals on any subject matter not removed by law from the area of collective bargaining, and that the entire understandings and agreement arrived at by the parties after the exercise of that right and opportunity are set forth in this Agreement.
+The provisions of this Agreement constitute the entire agreement between the Employer and the FOP and all prior agreements, practices and policies, either oral or written, are hereby canceled.

-Agreement constitute the entire agreement between the Employer and the FOP and all prior agreements, practices and policies, either oral or written, are hereby canceled.
 Therefore, both parties, for the life of this Agreement, voluntarily and unequivocally waive the right, and each agrees that the other shall not be obligated, to bargain collectively or individually with respect to any subject or matter referred to or covered in this Agreement, even though such subjects or matters may not have been within the knowledge of either or both parties at the time they negotiated or signed this Agreement.

 Section 28.4 Successor Negotiations: If future negotiations proceed to fact-finding and/or conciliation, the parties agree that notwithstanding any contrary provision in R.C.
-4117.14 (G)(11), the fact-finder and/or conciliator shall have the option to determine that rates of compensation and other matters with cost implications are retroactive to April 1, 2021.
+4117.14 (G)(11), the fact-finder and/or conciliator shall have the option to determine that rates of compensation and other matters with cost implications are retroactive to April 1, 2024, so long as a Fact-Finder hearing has occurred by September 30, 2024.